gylin2/DL-1D-CNN/README.md

 # DL-1D-CNN
-This repository contains the official implementation of our paper, "One-Class Network with Directed Statistics Pooling for Spoofing Speech Detection".
+This repository contains the official implementation of our paper, "VoIP Call Identification via a Dual-Level 1D-CNN with Frame and Utterance Features".

 ## Requirements
 Installing dependencies: